Pttn/rieMiner/README.md

 rieMiner will also notify if it found a block or a share, and if the network found a new block.
 If it finds a block or a share, it will tell if the submission was accepted (solo mining only) or not by the server.

 In Benchmark and Search Modes, the behavior is essentially the same as Solo mining.
 In mining Modes, the statistics are based on the tuples found during the latest five blocks, including the current one, while in the other Modes, everything since the beginning is taken in account.

+### Troubleshooting

+rieMiner writes in a debug.log file, which contains more detailed outputs that can be useful when debugging rieMiner or asking for help.
+Note that the logging will not properly work if multiple instances of rieMiner are running.

 ### API